Zone 3: The trunk

 - A long streak of missing bark coming down the tree usually means the tree was struck by lightning.
 It's possible that a tree can recover from this, but if the leaves turn brown after several weeks, the tree has died.

 - When ants and beetles attack, they leave very fine, light-colored sawdust (“frass”) that is easy to see.
 Ants cutting into decayed wood leave coarse shavings.
 Pine bark beetles attacking a pine tree leave “pitch tubes” that resemble marble-sized balls of light-colored sap.
+(See images in Zone 2, where frass is more commonly seen.)

 - Trees with more than a single trunk sometimes crack and split where the trunks connect.
 Strong connections appear as a “U” shape; weak connections resemble a tight “V” shape.
 Sometimes a tree adds layers of wood over the trunk connection to strengthen a crack.
 After a windstorm, look at the connection in the tree where the trunks meet.
 Use binoculars if the connection is high up.
 If there is a lightly colored line that contrasts to the natural dark bark color, you are probably looking at a fresh crack.
 The tree may be in the process of splitting apart.
 Consider this situation an emergency.